hanifbhuian/hanifbhuian.github.io/_pages/cv.md

 - **Research Assistant (Remote)**
   *Curtin University, Australia*
   June 2019 – February 2022
-  - Managed projects related to urban climate hazards in Dhaka, Bangladesh.
-  - Collected weather, air quality, and thermal data across four seasons and oversaw weather stations.
+  - Managed projects and collected seasonal weather and air quality data.
+  - Oversaw 80 weather stations; conducted spatial and statistical analyses using ArcGIS and SPSS; led land survey teams (used Survey 123, ODK, and Drones).
+  - Cleaned and visualized data into static, instructive maps for analysis and reporting.

 ---